 Using Bootstrap Components in React

-Once Bootstrap is set up, you can start using its components in your application very easily.
+Once Bootstrap is configured, you can start using its components in your application in a very straightforward way.

 import React from 'react';